alivia-23/chat-app/README.md

     - `webpack` and `webpack-cli`
     - `babel-loader`
   - `uuid`
-- Do not store your application state in your DOM, nor read it from the DOM
+- Did not store your application state in your DOM, nor read it from the DOM
-- only make visual changes via:
+- only made visual changes via:
   - Applying/removing a class
   - add/removing HTML
   - changing a `disabled` property
-- do not use HTTP redirects or JS-based page-load redirects
+- did not use HTTP redirects or JS-based page-load redirects
-- do not use localStorage/sessionStorage/IndexedDB
+- did not use localStorage/sessionStorage/IndexedDB
-- do not use cookies other than the uid
+- did not use cookies other than the uid
-- do not use Map() or Set()
+- did not use Map() or Set()
-- do not use async/await
+- did not use async/await
-- do not use var or alert()
+- did not use var or alert()
-- Follow the best practices from class for JS, CSS, HTML
+- Followed the best practices from class for JS, CSS, HTML
-- Do NOT interact with the browser url, including hash fragment
+- Did NOT interact with the browser url, including hash fragment
-- Do NOT include files in your PR that are outside the assignment (no IDE configs, `node_modules/`, etc)
+- Did NOT include files in your PR that are outside the assignment (no IDE configs, `node_modules/`, etc)
-* Do not use external CSS libraries
+* Did not use external CSS libraries
-* You may not use floats to do more than manage flowing text with images
-* You may not use HTML tables or CSS table layouts
-* You may not use CSS preprocessors, minifiers, or other tools to modify your CSS